Fractons, symmetric gauge fields and geometry: Discussion

-On the other hand, in the context of quantum Hall systems, volume preserving diffeomorphisms have been related to the fractonic symmetry group discussed here \cite{du2021volume}.
-In fact, since the entire symmetry group preserve the simplectic form $\mathcal J$, it seems possible to connect our approach with volume preserving diffeos.
-However, an important difference between the two approaches is that the symmetric gauge field in \cite{du2021volume} are directly interpreted as a metric field, whereas, our fracton metric $B_{\mu\nu}$ depends quadratically on $\tilde A_{ab}$.
+On the other hand, in quantum Hall systems, volume preserving diffeomorphisms have been related to the fractonic symmetry group discussed here \cite{du2021volume}.
+In fact, since the entire symmetry group preserve the two-form $dv$, it seems possible to connect our approach with volume preserving diffeos.
+However, an important difference between the two approaches is that the symmetric gauge field in \cite{du2021volume} are directly interpreted as a metric field, whereas, our fracton metric $B_{\mu\nu}$ depends quadratically on $ A_{ab}$.
 Another interesting direction would be the construction of Chern-Simons actions.
 We leave the study of all these aspects for future investigations.

-\emph{Acknowledgements} The author thanks Carlos Hoyos, Piotr Surowka, Kevin Grosvenor and Karl Landsteiner for discussions.
-In addition, acknowledge financial support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy through W\"{u}rzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter - ct.qmat (EXC 2147, project-id 390858490).
+\emph{Acknowledgements} The author thanks Carlos Hoyos, Piotr Surowka, Kevin Grosvenor, and Karl Landsteiner for discussions.
+The author acknowledges financial support by the Deutsche Forschungs-gemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy through Würzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter - ct.qmat (EXC 2147, Project Id 390858490), and the Norwegian Financial Mechanism 2014-2021 via the NCN POLS grant 2020/37/K/ST3/03390.